pepesync/dev-docs/docs/build-on-linea/use-linea-testnet/explore/use-nfts2me.md

 ![closed to public](/img/quests/nfts2me/closed_to_public.png)

 It will open the Project Dashboard.
-There, you can configure the Smart Contract, the minting page, withdraw earning, airdrop tokens, create whitelists, token gated content, affiliation or even enable Credit Card Payments for your collection (not available on Linea testnet for obvious reasons 🙂).
+There, you can configure the Smart Contract, the minting page, withdraw earning, airdrop tokens, create whitelists, token gated content, affiliation or even enable Credit Card Payments for your collection (not available on PepeSync testnet for obvious reasons 🙂).

 New NFT Collections start in “Closed” minting phase.
 This is a security measure to avoid unwanted mintings before we properly configure the project.